List of awards and nominations received by Rani Mukerji: Indian Television Academy Awards

+Indian Telly Awards

+The Indian Telly Awards is an annual award for excellence both on-screen and behind-the-scenes of Hindi-language television.

 International Indian Film Academy Awards

 The International Indian Film Academy Awards are presented annually by the International Indian Film Academy to honour both artistic and technical excellence of professionals in Bollywood, the Hindi language film industry.
-Mukerji has won four awards from twelve nominations, including a special nomination for Star of the Decade – Female.
-She holds the record for the most wins in the Best Actress category, leading with three consecutive wins.
+Mukerji has won five awards from thirteen nominations, including a special nomination for Star of the Decade – Female.
+She holds the record for the most wins in the Best Actress category, leading with four wins.

-Lions Gold Awards
+National Film Awards

 Sabsey Favourite Kaun Awards

 The Sabse Favourite Kaun Awards were presented annually by Star Gold.
 The nominees and awardees were decided by public voting after a voting campaign spanning across 30 cities all over India.
 Votes are usually sent via the official website and through SMS.
 The awards were discontinued after 2010.
 Mukerji holds the record for the most awards, all four wins were consecutive wins.

 Sansui Viewer's Choice Awards

 The Sansui Viewer's Choice Awards was an annual awards ceremony presented to the Bollywood film industry, which were boycotted by Shah Rukh Khan in 2005, now no longer held.
 Mukerji has won one award from three nominations.